Terms and Conditions—Simplified Acquisitions (Other Than Commercial Products and Commercial Services)

 - Excusable Delays

-- Contractors are not liable for delays beyond their control but must notify the contracting officer promptly and document the occurrence.
+- Contractors are not liable for delays beyond their control but must promptly notify the contracting officer and take reasonable steps to remedy the situation.

-- The government may terminate the contract at its convenience or for cause, with payment or liability determined by the nature of the termination.
+- The government may terminate for convenience or cause, with specific procedures for payment and liability depending on the reason for termination.

 - Warranty